 Aloha!
-I am a nontraditional, first-generation graduate student in my final year at the Institute for Astronomy (IfA), University of Hawai'i at Mānoa.
+I am a nontraditional, first-generation graduate student in my final year at the Institute for Astronomy (IfA) at the University of Hawai'i at Mānoa.
 I am broadly interested in many things related to stellar astrophysics and exoplanetary science.
 My thesis work uses photometric data from space missions like Kepler & TESS to better understand stars and planets.

-I was born and raised in Upstate NY outside the quaint town of Woodstock.
-My trajectory into astronomy was very non-linear, beginning after an 8-year-long fashion modeling career out of New York City.
-I received a B.Sc. in physics and a B.Sc. in mathematics (with focuses on statistics and applied mathematics) from SUNY Albany in 2016.
-I am most fortunate for my undergraduate research experience working with Bruce Macintosh, who ultimately inspired me to pursue a Ph.D. in astronomy.
+I was born and raised in Upstate NY, in the beautiful Hudson Valley just outside the quaint town of Woodstock (yes, the original).
+My trajectory into astronomy was nonlinear, beginning after an 8-year-long fashion modeling career based out of New York City.
+One random day I decided I wanted to go back to school, receiving a B.Sc. in physics and a B.Sc. in mathematics (with focuses on statistics and applied mathematics) from SUNY Albany in 2016.
+I am very grateful for my undergraduate research experience at Stanford working with Bruce Macintosh, who ultimately inspired me to pursue a Ph.D. in astronomy.

 Working with Daniel Huber, my thesis focuses on developing and applying data-processing techniques to space photometry data in order to extract the most precise stellar and planet properties possible.